tsl-html-css/Coffee/README.md

 ## Get Fancy

 So you've created a coffee website.
 Now it's time to make sure it's responsive.
+You'll mostly need to add CSS, but feel free to add HTML if it'll help.
 You'll also need to add some CSS transitions to create a clearer sense of UX.

 ## Responsive requirements